-Logic Pro 8 and Logic Pro 16 have already received the first firmware update to this end.
-When the device is not actively sampling, the current consumption has been significantly reduced to the point where the device should remain or return to room temperature between captures.
+For Logic Pro 8/16, when the device is not actively sampling, the current consumption is significantly reduced to the point where the device should remain or return to room temperature between captures.
 These devices should only get warm after a long capture.